-TREND TOPIC AREA MNDOT STATEWIDE PLANS MPO PLANS PARTNER STATEWIDE PLANS Transportation Safety Increase investment in truck parking.
+TREND TOPIC AREA MNDOT STATEWIDE PLANS MPO PLANS PARTNER STATEWIDE PLANS Open Decision Making Organize administrative rules and policies to support planning based on community input and support.
+Transparency of processes and decision making is needed.
+Engagement is necessary but not sufficient to meet goals.
+District-specific engagement strategies are needed to respond to community needs.
+Involve all local partners in the transportation planning process.
+Assure transportation disadvantaged communities are served and included in decision making.
+Connect people to resources through programming and awareness.
+Transportation Safety Increase investment in truck parking.
 Walking and bicycling limited due to real and perceived barriers.
 Provide an integrated system of freight transportation in Minnesota - highway, rail, water, air cargo and intermodal terminals - that offers safe, reliable, and competitive access to statewide, national and international markets.
 Prioritize safety and acceptable levels of risk for vulnerable users.
 Provide viable and efficient travel options for the movement of people and goods.
 Support, to the extent practical, a safe transit system.
 Improve reliability and reduce delay for freight operations.
 Support state and regional emergency, evacuation and security plans.
 Reduce vehicle speed.
 Safety and security is a top priority for transportation.
-System Stewardship Land use decisions impact transportation and the options available to Minnesotans.
-Establish performance measures for asset management.
-Build fiber optic infrastructure to support connected and automated vehicles and transportation system management operations.
-Efficiently preserve and maintain the regional transportation system in a state of good repair.
-Operate the regional transportation system to efficiently and costeffectively connect people and freight to destinations.
-Reduce impacts of transportation construction, operations, and use on the natural, cultural, and development environments.
-Invest in a multimodal transportation system to attract and retain businesses and residents.
-Encourage local land use design that integrates highways, streets, transit, walking and bicycling.
-Effectively coordinate transportation and land use by promoting the sustainability and livability principles, goals and objectives from local land use plans.
-Invest in cost-effective transportation solutions.
-Encourage investment in rural communities.
-Promote cybersecurity, infrastructure durability and cost effectiveness.
-Care for natural resource and existing facilities.